-Since October, Addiopizzo has started offering educational support activities at its headquarters for children in the Kalsa neighborhood.
-Over time, the confiscated property on Via Lincoln, where the Association’s headquarters is located, has become not only a place...
+Since October, Addiopizzo has started school support activities at its headquarters aimed at boys and girls in the Kalsa neighborhood.
+Over time, the confiscated property on Via Lincoln, where the Association's headquarters are located, has not only served as a place...

 ARCHIVIO ADDIOPIZZO